-Also at this time, the two stalwarts of the kehilla who had guided and overseen the radical change in the religious make-up of the community -Messrs Moshe Bornstein and Nachman Schlagman - retired from active involvement in shul affairs, leaving matters in the hands of a younger generation.
+Also at this time, the two stalwarts of the kehilla who had guided and overseen the radical change in the religious make-up of the community - Messrs Moshe Bornstein and Nachman Schlagman - retired from active involvement in shul affairs, leaving matters in the hands of a younger generation.

-Moshe Bornstein and Nachman Schlagman

-at a shul event in the mid-1980s

-relatively

-place

-Kahan's

-Weddings solemnised under

-the auspices of the Edgware

-infrequent events, and even

-on the shul site because of the

-very limited facilities for such

-an occasion.
-However the 80s

-saw three weddings at the shul:

-in 1981 that of of Lynette, Nat

-Miller's daughter, in 1985

-daughter, and Dr Charles

-Morrison in 1987.
-In the two

-latter cases the chupah was

-held outside in the grounds of

-In late 1988 Rabbi Kahan

-informed the kehilla that he

-would be relinquishing his

-Rabbi

-were

-more rarely took

-Adath

-Elisheva,

-the shul.
+Weddings solemnised under the auspices of the Edgware Adath were relatively infrequent events, and even more rarely took place on the shul site because of the very limited facilities for such an occasion.
+However the 80s saw three weddings at the shul: in 1981 that of of Lynette, Nat Miller's daughter, in 1985 Elisheva, Rabbi Kahan's daughter, and Dr Charles Morrison in 1987.
+In the two latter cases the chupah was held outside in the grounds of the shul.

-post and moving to Hendon.
+In late 1988 Rabbi Kahan informed the kehilla that he would be relinquishing his post and moving to Hendon.
 An AGM of members on 4th January 1989 passed a resolution that the synagogue seek the appointment of a new rabbi.
 A selection committee was appointed tasked with presenting a shortlist of suitable candidates to the main Committee and kehilla.
+The selection committee consisted of Martin Moser (Chairman), Eli with the kehilla.
+At a special meeting held on Monday 6th November members approved his appointment as the new Rav.
+Rabbi Lieberman was born in Chicago and learnt in yeshivot in Philadelphia, Israel and Montreal.
+He had moved to England in 1985 when he married, and was then Rabbi of the Kingston, Surbiton and District United Synagogue.

-The selection committee consisted of Martin Moser (Chairman), Eli Abeles, Alfred Birnbaum, David Marks and Peter Rabin.
+Abeles, Alfred Birnbaum, David Marks and Peter Rabin.
 This committee reported in July 1989 that, after lengthy in-depth interviews, only one candidate met all the criteria, namely Rabbi Zvi Lieberman.
-Rabbi Lieberman and his wife were invited to spend Shabbat Noach, 4th November 1989.
+Rabbi Lieberman and his wife were invited to spend Shabbat Noach, 4th November 1989,